Feller's upper-lower class test in Euclidean space: Introduction

 Feller's proof was based on a skilful truncation argument which unfortunately only worked for random variables having distributions which are symmetric about zero.
 It was an open problem for quite some time whether Feller's results also hold in the non-symmetric case.
 This question was settled in \cite{E-5} where an extension of Feller's truncation arguments to the non-symmetric case was found.\\ Feller also stated an interesting conjecture in his paper \cite{Fe}, namely that the above upper-lower class test still holds if one replaces $B_n$ by $n\sigma_n^2$.\\ This conjecture has finally been proven in \cite{Di-E} leading to the following result in dimension 1, \be \PP\{|S_n| \le \sigma_n \sqrt{n}\phi_n \mbox{ eventually}\} =1 \mbox{ or } 0\ee according as

 Moreover, it was shown in \cite{Di-E} that (\ref{Fe-final}) holds if $\sigma_n^2 = \E X_1^2 I\{|X_1| \le c_n\}$ where $c_n$ can be any non-decreasing sequence of positive real numbers satisfying for a suitable sequence $\epsilon_n \to 0$ and large $n,$ \be \exp(-(Ln)^{\epsilon_n}) \le c_n/\sqrt{n} \le \exp((Ln)^{\epsilon_n}) \ee From this result (and also from Feller's original result) it easily follows that the Kolmogorov-Erd\H os-Petrowski upper-lower class test is applicable for sums $S_n$ of i.i.d. random variables which satisfy condition (\ref{Fe1}).
 If this condition is not satisfied the sums $S_n$ are in a certain sense {\it smaller} than sums of i.i.d normal random variables.
 There are examples where, for instance, the sequence $\sigma \sqrt{2nLLn}$ belongs to the upper class for $|S_n|.$\\[.2cm] We return to the $d$-dimensional case:\\[.1cm] Feller's upper-lower class test (\ref{Fe-final}) was actually obtained in \cite{Di-E} as a corollary to a $d$-dimensional result.
-To formulate this result we need some extra notation: we are now assuming that $X_n=(X_n^{(1)},\ldots, X_n^{(d)})$ are i.i.d. mean zero random vector such that $\E|X_1|^2 < \infty$ and we define a sequence $\Gamma_n$ of symmetric non-negative definite matrices as follows, \be \Gamma_n^2 =\left[\E X_1^{(i)}X_1^{(j)} I\{|X_1| \le c_n\}\right]_{1 \le i,j \le d}. \ee Then we clearly have $\Gamma_n^2 \to \mathrm{Cov}(X_1)$ and assuming that this latter matrix is positive definite we can assume w.l.o.g. that this is also the case for the matrices $\Gamma_n$. \\[.2cm] {\bf Theorem B (\cite{Di-E})} {\it Let $X_n, n \ge 1$ be i.i.d. mean zero random vectors in $\R^d$ with $\E |X_1|^2 < \infty$ and $\mathrm{Cov}(X_1) = \Gamma^2,$ where $\Gamma$ is a symmetric positive definite (d,d)-matrix.
+To formulate this result we need some extra notation: we are now assuming that $X_n=(X_n^{(1)},\ldots, X_n^{(d)})$ are i.i.d. mean zero random vectors such that $\E|X_1|^2 < \infty$ and we define a sequence $\Gamma_n$ of symmetric non-negative definite matrices as follows, \be \Gamma_n^2 =\left[\E X_1^{(i)}X_1^{(j)} I\{|X_1| \le c_n\}\right]_{1 \le i,j \le d}, \ee where again $c_n, n \ge 1$ is a non-decreasing sequence of positive real numbers satisfying condition (\ref{c_n}) for some sequence $\epsilon_n \to 0.$\\ Then we clearly have $\Gamma_n^2 \to \mathrm{Cov}(X_1)$ and assuming that this latter matrix is positive definite we can assume w.l.o.g. that this is also the case for the matrices $\Gamma_n$. \\[.2cm] {\bf Theorem B (\cite{Di-E})} {\it Let $X_n, n \ge 1$ be i.i.d. mean zero random vectors in $\R^d$ with $\E |X_1|^2 < \infty$ and $\mathrm{Cov}(X_1) = \Gamma^2,$ where $\Gamma$ is a symmetric positive definite (d,d)-matrix.
 Let $c_n$ be a non-decreasing sequence of positive real-numbers satisfying condition (\ref{c_n}) for large $n$ and let $\Gamma_n$ be defined as in (\ref{gamma_n}).
 Then we have for any non-decreasing sequence $\phi_n$ of positive numbers,

 according as }